alchemistry/alchemtest/src/alchemtest/namd/restarted/descr.rst

 Free energy change from mutating a Tyr into Ala in vacuo.
 Uses Interleaved Double-Wide Sampling (Hénin and Brannigan).
+Each lambda window was run separately, and NAMD was interrupted and restarted multiple times, such that one window may span multiple fepout files.

 Derived from NAMD FEP Tutorial, available at: https://www.ks.uiuc.edu/Training/Tutorials/namd/FEP/